A good process for onboarding new employees aids team retention

 If you’re employing the services of professional coaches to help, get that set up first.

-When onbaording new employees – don’t wait until their first day
+2. When onboarding new employees – don’t wait until their first day

 The onboarding process can and should start before your new recruit has even joined.